mono/website/docs/faq/technical.md

 This was necessary because many of the System.IO, etc. APIs have "Win32-isms" which prevent direct Unix implementation.

-Part of the wapi implementation is per-user shared-data, stored in =\~/.wapi=.
+Part of the wapi implementation is per-user shared-data, stored in `~/.wapi`.
 This holds process IDs of mono processes, file share information (so opening a file opened for exclusive read can be denied), and other assorted information.

 Deleting this shared data can have bad effects on mono applications. :-)

-### Does Mono run on Linux?

-Yes.
-You can get pre-compiled binaries from [downloads](/download/)

-### Will I require Cygwin to run mono?
+### Will I require Cygwin to run Mono?

 No. Cygwin is only required to build Mono.